google/santa/docs/details/rules.md

 # Rules

 Rules provide the primary evaluation mechanism for allowing and blocking binaries with Santa on macOS.
-There are two types of rules: binary and certificate.
+There are three types of rules: binary, certificate, and TeamID.

 ##### Binary Rules